 it is going back

 eventually be dissapointing, as the results are rich, pleasing and

 allowing for more relaxed listening.
-The fidelity and smoothness is
+The fidelity, the transparency and

 a stunning experience.